 White House Affirms Commitment to LGBT Equality at Home & Abroad

-December 14, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+December 14, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 Yesterday the White House reaffirmed its commitment to the advancement of LGBT rights around the world.